-Lack of First order strategic complementarity.
-Finally, the result in equation (5) is useful because it states that in the model we focus on, there is no first order strategic complementarity.
-This is because we can summarize the behavoiur of the rest of the firms in z.
-This will be the case in the standard neokeynesian model, where there will be at least two effects on the profit function coming from aggregate consumption: one is that with CES demand for each firm, higher output of each of the other firms shifts the demand up, and the other, in opposite sign, that higher output decreases the Arrow-Debreu price of the good in the current period.
-But as we have seen, these effects -captured by z- are of third order in the profit function in the current set-up.9 shocks to their cost.

-Interestingly, this means that we can use as an accurate approximation the firm's decision rules characterized by $\{\underline{g}, g^, \overline{g}\}$ even if the rest of the economy is not at an steady state, as long as the firm expects constant growth rate of the aggregate input prices.
-We will rely heavily in this property to characterize the impulse response of prices to a one-time common
+Lack of First-Order Strategic Complementarity.
+Finally, the result in equation (5) is useful because it states that in the model we focus on, there is no first-order strategic complementarity.
+This is because we can summarize the behavior of the rest of the firms in z.
+This will be the case in the standard New Keynesian model, where there will be at least two effects on the profit function coming from aggregate consumption: one is that with CES demand for each firm, higher output of each of the other firms shifts the demand up, and the other, in opposite sign, that higher output decreases the Arrow-Debreu price of the good in the current period.
+But as we have seen, these effects-captured by z-are of third order in the profit function in the current set-up.13 Interestingly, this means that we can use as an accurate approximation the firm's decision rules characterized by $\{\underline{g}, \underline{g}^, \overline{g}\}$ even if the rest of the economy is not at a steady state, as long as the firm expects constant growth rate of the aggregate input prices.
+We will rely heavily on this property to characterize the impulse response of prices to a one-time common shock to their cost.

-9The general equilibrium version in Golosov and Lucas (2007) also makes the value of the nominal aggregate input, labor in their case, depending only on the path of nominal money.
+^{13.} The general equilibrium version in Golosov and Lucas (2007) also makes the value of the nominal aggregate input, labor in their case, depend only on the path of nominal money.